 Dr. Susanne Menzel

-public participation in policy making and planning, integrating decision support (modeling) and participatory planning, (economic) valuation of biodiversity and ecosystem services, environmental governance, model of humans in economics and psychology
+public participation in policy making and planning, integrating decision support systems and participatory planning, (economic) valuation of biodiversity and ecosystem services, environmental governance, model of humans in economics and psychology, quantitative and qualitative methods of social research

 02/2012-07/2013 Scientist at WLS, Group Regional Economics and Development